amh4/Design-a-Single-Class-Program/user_story.md

     # says what has been removed
     # removes it from list
     # throws an exception if string is empty
-    # thros exception if list is empty
+    # throws exception if no such item
   end
 end
 ```